borkdominik/bigER2ORM/extension/README.md

 ### 4.1.1.
 Data Elements

-Data elements are elements that represent data containers, for the Frameworks they are mainly translated to classes.
+Data elements are elements that represent data containers, for the targeted ORM frameworks they are mainly translated to classes.

 There are three types of data elements: